forthright48/notes/distributed-system/consistent-hashing.md

 # Key Search

 Ask a node to find out where key k is located.
 The node will look for the biggest value x <= k present in its finger table and send the request to that node containing x.
 If no such value is found, the request is simply sent to the next node.

+# Node Failure

+Instead of keeping just the successor, we can keep multiple successor.
+This helps when one of the intermediate node fails.
+Keeping 2*log(n) number of successors greatly reduces the chance of failure when n is large.

 # Property